VaradGhodake/Gitbook-Competitive-Coding-Notes/DataStructures/Trees/Postorder.md

 Sometimes we need to pass some values back up the tree. <br />
 e.g. node's position from the bottom, max from right and left, check if the node exists in the left or right subtree. sum of the left subtree and right subtree <br />
 Based on these properties, we need to find values of some other properties; use globals/ class attributes to record/update their value.

+Optimization for BST: <br />
+Check if the target value is greater than current, go right; no need to go left.
+Vice versa.

 #### General solution:
 https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree/
 ```py